 The Securitisation Law does not provide any limitation with respect to the assets that may be securitised.
 The Luxembourg Commission for the Supervision of the Financial Sector (Commission de Surveillance du Secteur Financier) (the CSSF) issued frequently asked questions on securitisation (the CSSF FAQ) that are generally used as guidance also for unregulated securitisations.
 According to the CSSF FAQ, various types of securitisation transactions can be contemplated, provided that they comply with the legal definition of securitisation (see paragraph 3 below) and the spirit of the Securitisation Law.
-Following its recent amendment, the Securitisation Law now provides that securitisation undertakings are capable of holding and securitising real estate assets in both a direct and indirect manner through a wholly or partly owned entity.
+It is worth noting that following its amendment in 2022, the Securitisation Law provides that securitisation undertakings are capable of holding and securitising real estate assets in both a direct and indirect manner through a wholly or partly owned entity.
+The main asset classes that are securitised in Luxembourg are bonds, repackaged securities and trade or lease receivables.